jonrau1/ElectricEye/README.md

 ## Description

 ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
 All **Auditors** are controlled via a centralized controller in the CLI, and can be expanded to cover more services, new checks, or customization of the AWS Security Finding Format (ASFF).
 All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub (optionally you can send findings to DisruptOps, CSV, JSON or PostgreSQL).
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.
-ElectricEye supports all AWS commercial, AWS China, and GovCloud Regions.
+ElectricEye supports all AWS Partitions as well, even ones it is not in yet, like the Secret / Top Secret Regions.

-ElectricEye was designed to run on AWS Fargate, which is a serverless container orchestration service, however you can also run it via a CLI anywhere you have the required dependencies installed and IAM Permissions.
+ElectricEye was originally designed to run on AWS Fargate, which is a serverless container orchestration service, however you can also run it via a CLI anywhere you have the required dependencies installed and IAM Permissions.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.

-Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Reliability Engineers (SREs), Internal Audit and/or Compliance Analysts.
+Numerous personas can make effective usage of ElectricEye such as: Security Operations (SecOps), DevOps, DevSecOps, IT Audit, Governance/Risk/Compliance (GRC) Analysts, Enterprise Architects, Security Architects, Cloud Center of Excellence (CCOE) Engineers, Software Development Engineers (SDEs) using Cloud-native services, Red Teamers, Purple Teamers, and Security Engineering.

 **Note**: If you would like to use the "classic" version of ElectricEye it is available in [this branch](https://github.com/jonrau1/ElectricEye/tree/electriceye-classic), however, it will not include any new auditors for services such as QLDB, RAM, etc. Some screenshots may not work correctly due to the linking, sorry about that.

+**Note:**: If you are working on another project whether open-source or commercial and want to include parts of ElectricEye (or the full thing) in your product / project, please contact me and at least give me credit.
+At the very least I can help you integrate and I'd appreciate any cool features you add being partially added back upstream!

 ## Solution Architecture